mindspore-lab/mindcv/docs/en/how_to_guides/write_a_new_model.md

 - CellList & SequentialCell

   - CellList is just a container that contains a list of neural network layers(Cell).
-The Cells contained by it can be properly registered, and will be visible by all Cell methods.
+The Cells contained by it can be properly registered and will be visible by all Cell methods.
 We must overwrite the forward calculation, that is, the construct function.

-  - SequentialCell is a container than holds a sequential list of layers(Cell).
+  - SequentialCell is a container that holds a sequential list of layers(Cell).
 The Cells may have a name(OrderedDict) or not(List).
 We don't need to implement forward computation, which is done according to the order of the sequential list.

 - construct